How Much Does Flight Delay Claim Company Charge?

 Flightright charges a variable fee ranging from 20 to 30%, plus the applicable VAT.
 Additionally, they charge 14% of the compensation as a legal fee for court cases.

-The following table gives you a better understanding of how much the flight delay claim companies charge in percentage:
+The following table gives you a better understanding of how much the flight delay claim companies charge as a percentage.
+Not all cases require court intervention; here, in this table, we have assumed that court action was involved.

 Note: Researched the Price List of Respective Flight Claim Companies as of March 2025